jamesdiao/ERCC-Plotting-Tool/README.md

 - **Biofluids**: uncheck boxes to exclude all data of that biofluid.

 #### Generate Plots
-- **Make New Plot**: plots all data points in the specified embedding and color labels.
+- **Make New Plot**: plots data points with the specified embedding, filtering, and labels.
 All biofluids are labeled by shape.
 - **Download Plot**: downloads a pdf of the shown plot, dimensions 13x10.

 -------------------------------------------------------------